Patty Klein by Jan Steeman

 Disney comics

-Between 1966 and 1969, Klein and Brandt's main body of work for the Toonder Studios was plotting and scripting stories with the Disney characters 'Big Bad Wolf' and 'Little Hiawatha'.
+Between 1966 and 1969, Patty Klein and Andries Brandt's main body of work for the Toonder Studios was plotting and scripting stories with the Disney characters 'Big Bad Wolf' and 'Little Hiawatha'.
 The original American material had run out, and the Toonder Studios were commissioned to provide the weekly back-up feature for Donald Duck weekly, with both characters appearing every other week.
 Klein and Brandt added many new elements to the series.
 The Big Bad Wolf and his Foul Fellows' Club regularly ran into trouble with Miss Schaapkens and her "Brave Damesbond" ("Descent Ladies Union").
-The little indian Hiawatha got a dog called Humpie, and his tribe's medicine man got a more prominent role in the stories.
-Patty Klein was also responsible for the Dutch name of Hiawatha's tribe: De Rondbuiken ("The Roundbellies").
-Most stories were drawn by Jan Steeman ('Big Bad Wolf') and Jan van Haasteren ('Hiawatha'), but Dick Matena and Piet Wijn were also involved in the production.
-One of Klein's fellow biology students was Dutch biologist Midas Dekkers, who by then still went by his own name Wandert.
-He disliked this name, and got the inspiration for his new name from Klein's 'Big Bad Wolf' stories (the wolf is called Midas in Dutch).
+The little Native American Hiawatha received a dog called Humpie, and his tribe's medicine man got a more prominent role in the stories.
+Patty Klein was also responsible for the Dutch name of Hiawatha's tribe, De Rondbuiken ("The Roundbellies").
+Most stories were drawn by Jan Steeman ('Big Bad Wolf') and Jan van Haasteren ('Hiawatha'), but at times, Dick Matena and Piet Wijn were also involved in the production.
+One of Klein's fellow university students was Dutch biologist Midas Dekkers, who by then still went by his own name Wandert.
+Since he disliked this name, he took inspiration from Klein's 'Big Bad Wolf' stories to choose his new first name (the wolf is called Midas in Dutch).

 Patty Klein and Andries Brandt.